Welcome To Iowa Transparency

 This is the updated link to the 2014 Iowa Bill Tally.
 Check out how much your Senator or Representative sponsored to spend during the last legislative session.

-The October Newsletter has been added for the month.
-This month's newsletter looks at the need for transparency with union negotiations.
+The February Newsletter has been added for the month.
+This month's newsletter looks at the out-of-contol federal regulations.

 About Public Interest Institute